 Week 33 Pregnancy: How Big is Baby?

 Your baby continues to gain weight quickly.
 He’s gaining about 1/2 pound a week as he gets ready for birth.
 He now weighs in at around 4 1/4 pounds.
 He’s about 12 inches long from crown to rump, or 17 1/4 inches from crown to heel (1).
+If you wanted to make one of the fruit comparisons that are always a fun way to get a visual, your baby is a sweet little pineapple!

 What else can we learn about your cute, tiny one?